romalev/consul-cluster-manager/README.md

-This reposity is no longer maitained.
-Project got moved to : https://github.com/reactiverse/consul-cluster-manager
+This repository is no longer maitained.
+Project got moved to : https://github.com/reactiverse/consul-cluster-manager.